Shreypatel2224/Computational-Finance-Capstone-Project/README.md

 Part 3: Combining the Strategies
 - Combined the three strategies to create an integrated fund, following specific rules for buying and shorting stocks.
-- Evaluated the performance of the integrated strategy and compared it to AQR's "Alternative Risk Premia Fund".
+- Evaluated the performance of the integrated strategy and compared it to AQR's "Alternative Risk Premia Fund" (MUTF: QRPIX).

 Part 4: Diversification Benefit
 - Demonstrated the diversification benefit of the fund by comparing its correlation with the S&P500 index ETF and determining the optimal weight for portfolio allocation.